bullocke/AREA2/docs/_build/html/_sources/example_str.rst.txt

 4. The stratification we used doesn't have a buffer stratum so we won't click *Use buffer stratum*.
 (If the forest loss stratum would have been small and the forest stratum large, it would have been a good idea to create and use a buffer around mapped forest loss.)

 5. In the Dialog, specify class number "4" (forest loss) under *Select map class for which to estimate area and accuracy*.
 This will print the area and accuracy estimates with 95% confidence intervals.
 Change class to view estimates for the other classes.
-For Forest loss  (class 4), the area ± a 95% confidence interval should be 944,987 ± 219,536 ha (user accuracy 0.62, producers 0.8 and overall accuracy 0.92).
+For Forest loss  (class 4), the area ± a 95% confidence interval should be 0.0517 ± 0.0120 expressed as proportion of the total study area or 944,987 ± 219,536 ha.
+User's accuracy is 0.62, producer's 0.80 and overall accuracy 0.92.

 ..
 [1] Hansen, M. C., Potapov, P. V., Moore, R., Hancher, M., Turubanova, S. A. A., Tyukavina, A., ... & Kommareddy, A. (2013).
 High-resolution global maps of 21st-century forest cover change. *Science*, 342(6160), 850-853.